rednafi/django-template-delocalized/README.md

             raise ValueError("unexpected context shape")
 ```

 Here, the dataclass `MusicContextShape` is used to validate the expected `context` shape from the cache.
-Notice that inside the `get` method of the `MusicView` class, we used `httpx` library to make a get API call to the API exposed by the `source` app.
+Notice that inside the `get` method of the `MusicView` class, `httpx` library was used to make a get API call to the API exposed by the `source` app.

 The API returns the cache key where the `context` lives inside the Redis database.
 The retrieved `context` is then injected into the template.
 If you take a look at the template, you'll see how it uses the queryset objects inside the `context` to display data.
 Here's the core content of the template:

 ```html